Dependency Determinations (Military)

 NOTE!
 ALL branches of service require the same basic documentation listed below to process a Dependency Determination and issue an ID card.
 DD form number change with the branch of service but the "proof" documents required will remain the same.
 This information is meant as a starting point for you and an illustration of where to begin.
 ALWAYS check with your local DEERS, MPF, Personnel or Family Support Office for current, up to date information.

 Active Duty, Air National Guard, Air Force Reserve and Individual Member Augmentee (IMA)

-Dependency Determinations are accomplished by the DFAS-IN (initiated by your local finance office) and is required for the following categories of dependants in accordance with Air Force Instruction 36-3026 to receive ID cards:
+Favorable Dependency Determinations are accomplished by the DFAS-IN to which your location is assigned.
+Parents/Guardians MUST INITIATE TO PROCESS BY COMPLETING A DD Form 137 and submitting to DFAS for review BEFORE a Favorable Dependency Determination can be issued and is required for the following categories of dependants in accordance with Air Force Instruction 36-3026 to receive ID cards:

-- Incapacitated children, over the age of 21
+- Incapacitated Children under the age of 21

 For Eligibility Criteria request a current copy of ;

 Form AF136-3026(I) 20 December 2002

 "Table 4.5 Eligibility Criteria, Required Documentation to Apply, and Approved Documentation Required for ID Card Issue Incapacitated Children Over the Age of 21 (Initial Application)"

 This form explains the Eligibility Criteria, the Documentation Required to apply (MUST be current), and the Approved Documentation Required for Issue of the ID Card (MUST BE CURRENT).
 We've included this information below.
 A copy of the AF136-3026(I) TABLE 4.6 may also be needed for reference.